The Gospel is a message of freedom. We’re talking about that in our daily Devotional today, January 10.

 Prayer for Today

-Lord Jesus, Son of the living God, have mercy on me, just as you had mercy on the leper who was condemned to suffer and die.
-Save me.
+Lord Jesus, Son of the living God, have mercy on me, just as you had mercy on the leper condemned to suffer and die.
+Please save me.
 Set me free.
 Be my Savior and healer.
 Amen.